IshwarKapoor/IshwarKapoor.github.io/README.md

 # Welcome to World of Data

-Ishwar Kapoor – Materials & Machine Learning Scientist
+Ishwar Kapoor – Applied Data Scientist & Academic of Materials for Engineering

 Drop a message to connect!